-Before we get to see a whole new set of opening titles in Red Dwarf XI, we decided to compile them all into one video just to see what they look like.
+You have have previosuly seen our compilations of all the guitar opening titles for Red Dwarf, where we decided to compile them all into one video just to see what they look like.
 It’s worth noting, we have a lot of free time.
+Well given there’s been a new series since our last update to the video, and given it’s the 30th anniversary and all, let’s take a look at an updated version.
 We’ll stick to some fairly basic observations based on looking at all of these images together but for an in depth look at both the opening and closing titles, we’d highly recommend this article on the official site.

 It’s notable that Series III has by far the longest lead in to the music starting several seconds before the guitar kicks in, perhaps reflecting the slower opening to Series I and II or more likely to provide a lovely mix from the continuity.
 It also features the most dramatic sound effect with the engine exploding to life (although without any corresponding movement on screen) before the music kicks in.